 Prior to the trial date, the parties reached a settlement agreement.
 The defendant shut down the music service and placed an apology on the Grooveshark website on April 30, 2015.
 It agreed to delete its database of copyrighted recordings, forfeit the website and other intellectual property, and pay $50 million to the plaintiffs.
 It also agreed to pay a $75 million penalty for any future violation of the settlement agreement.

 If you or your business is involved in a legal dispute, a knowledgeable intellectual property attorney can advise you of your rights and advocate on your behalf.
-James G. Schwartz has represented businesses and business owners in the San Francisco Bay Area for almost 40 years.
+Cirrus Law PC has represented businesses and business owners in the San Francisco Bay Area for almost 40 years.
 Contact us today online or at (925) 463-1073 to schedule an initial confidential consultation.